-Now in its third year there are two tantalizing routes are on offer.
+Now in its fourth year there are two tantalizing routes are on offer.
 Depart from Killarney on the Wrong Way Round and tackle Molls Gap before heading for the scenic South West via Sneem.
 From there on the route is familiar passing Waterville, Cahersiveen, Glenbeigh and Killorglin.

 Or take the challenge and cycle The Hard Way Round taking a right for Ballaghbeama through the heart of Kerry to Ballaghoisin, a detour around the stunning Skellig Ring before rejoining the main troop on the road to Cahersiveen.